tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Harshi7016/index.md

 #### Farm 2 Home

-_description_ An ecommerce website for vegetables , focus was main on creating E2E application and I was really happy looking at the end project.The project has signin,register,listing,cart,payment process steps.Through this project I got the opportunity to explore more on backend NodeJS,ExpressJS and MongoDB.
-The hosting of the project is done in Heroku Platform.
+_description_ An eCommerce website for vegetables, the focus was mainly on creating E2E application and I was really happy looking at the end project.
+The project has signing, register, listing, cart, payment process steps.
+Through this project, I got the opportunity to explore more on backend NodeJS, ExpressJS, and MongoDB.
+The hosting of the project is done in the Heroku Platform.

 _stack_ React,NodeJS,ExpressJS and MongoDB
 _platform_ Heroku